altwaireb/laravel-world/README.md

 ];
 ```

-If you need to insert the countries is activation , this insert only two Countries `( Albania , Argentina )` with States and Cities.
 If you need to insert only the activated countries, this will insert only two countries (Albania and Argentina) with their States and Cities.

 ```php